Forest Products Industry (non Timber)

 Post, Pole & Seed Permits

-The Manti-La Sal National Forest is currently issuing post, pole, and seed permits.
+The Manti-La Sal National Forest issues post, pole, and seed permits valid from June through December each year.
 These permits are different than fuelwood permits and contain different guidelines in order to obtain material for posts, poles, and gathering seeds.
 Download the Post Permit Rules and the Seed Permit Rules.

 Christmas Tree Permits